Haitian Revolution: French declare slavery abolished

 To prevent military disaster, and secure the colony for republican France as opposed to Britain, Spain, and French royalists, separately or in combination, the French commissioners Sonthonax and Étienne Polverel offered freedom to the slaves who would agree to fight alongside them.
 Then, under pressure, they gradually emancipated all the slaves of the colony.
 On 29 August 1793, Sonthonax proclaimed the abolition of slavery in the northern province.
-On 31 October, Polverel did the same in the other two western and southern provinces.
+On 31 October, Étienne Polverel did the same in the other two western and southern provinces.

 Sonthonax sent three of his deputies, namely the colonist Louis Duffay, the free black army officer Jean-Baptiste Belley and a free man of color, Jean-Baptiste Mills, to seek the National Convention's endorsement for the emancipation of slaves near the end of January 1794.
 On 4 February, Dufay gave a speech to the convention arguing that abolishing slavery was the only way to keep the colony in control of the French, and that former slaves would willingly work to restore the colony.
 The convention deputies agreed and made the dramatic decree that "slavery of the blacks is abolished in all the colonies; consequently, it decrees that all men living in the colonies, without distinction of color, are French citizens and enjoy all the rights guaranteed by the constitution".

 The National Convention abolished slavery by law in France and all its colonies, and granted civil and political rights to all black men in the colonies.
 The French constitutions of 1793 and 1795 both included the abolition of slavery.
 The constitution of 1793 never went into effect, but that of 1795 did; it lasted until it was replaced by the consular and imperial constitutions under Napoleon Bonaparte.
 Despite racial tensions in Saint-Domingue, the French revolutionary government at the time welcomed abolition with a show of idealism and optimism.
 The emancipation of slaves was viewed as an example of liberty for other countries, much as the American Revolution was meant to serve as the first of many liberation movements.
 Georges Danton, one of the Frenchmen present at the meeting of the National Convention, expressed this sentiment:

 Representatives of the French people, until now our decrees of liberty have been selfish, and only for ourselves.
 But today we proclaim it to the universe, and generations to come will glory in this decree; we are proclaiming universal liberty ...
 We are working for future generations; let us launch liberty into the colonies; the English are dead, today.